Grid Station

 electric-grid-stationAn electrical grid station is an important unit in the transmission of electricity throughout a country.
-A grid station is like a middle man, that receives electricity from power plants and other grids, and then transmits that electricity to long distances.
+A grid station is like a middle man, that receives electricity from Power plants and other grids, and then transmits that electricity to long distances.
 After then, users like you and me receive electricity while sitting thousands of miles away from electric power plants.

 What is a Grid Station?